friends-of-asaprosar/friends-of-asaprosar.github.io/planning/user-stories.md

 7. The patient tries out the 3 glasses and picks their favorite.
 They leave the clinic with their favorite glasses.
 8. The empty plastic bag, which the picked glasses were in, is stored in a seperate "dispensed" container.
 The computer person records them as "dispensed" in the DB as soon as he has some time inbetween.

+### Other things that happen on site

+A retrieved SKU bag has been empty.

+- The computer person marks the bag as deleted (and not dispensed?), so it can be refilled back in America.

+The Rx on the bag is different (because wrong data was entered).

+- The computer person directly corrects the Rx in the DB so it's correct in the future

 ## Back in America

 ### Inventory analysis